Medically reviewed by Drugs.com. Last updated on Jul 23, 2023.

 - have had an erection that lasted more than 4 hours

 - have blood cell problems such as sickle cell anemia, multiple myeloma, or leukemia

 - are breastfeeding or plan to breast feed.
-It is not known if Adcirca passes into your breast milk.
-You and your healthcare provider should decide if you will take Adcirca or breastfeed.
+If you breastfeed while taking ADCIRCA, it is likely that ADCIRCA will pass into your breast milk.
+You and your healthcare provider should decide if you will take ADCIRCA or breastfeed.
 You should not do both.

-Especially tell your healthcare provider if you take any of these medicines1:
+Especially tell your healthcare provider if you take any of these medicines*:

-- nitrates (see “What is the most important information I should know about Adcirca?”)
+- nitrates or guanylate cyclase stimulators (see “What is the most important information I should know about ADCIRCA?”)

 - alpha blockers, used to treat prostate disease and high blood pressure.
 Your blood pressure could suddenly drop.
 You could get dizzy or faint.